cartel1/lib_fetcher/README.md

 ### Software Requirements

+- **Microsoft Visual Studio 2019**

+    Download and install Microsoft Visual Studio and the Microsoft C/C++ tools based on instruction found [here](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation).
+You install the community edition and the primary workload configuration selection should be "Desktop development with C++" workload.

+- **MSYS2**

+  Download and install MSYS2 based on instructions found [here](https://www.msys2.org)

 - **Python 3**

   Download the latest Python 3 installer for Windows 10 and install it.
 A Python 3 installer for Windows 10 x64 can be sourced [here](https://www.python.org/ftp/python/3.9.4/python-3.9.4-amd64.exe).
   Make sure to select the option to also install PIP 3 on the installation dialog window.

+  Use the pacman package manager tool to install the latest version of Python 3 for MSYS2 via

 - **PIP 3**